Sarunkumarak/School-Website-using-html-and-css-/README.md

-Little Genius Play School Website
+# 🎓 Little Genius Play School Website

-Overview
+## 📌 Overview
-Official website for Little Genius Play School, showcasing our educational programs, events, and contact information.
-Designed to provide parents with essential information about our play school.
+A one-page responsive website for **Little Genius Play School**, showcasing our educational programs, event highlights, contact details, and more.
+This site is designed to provide parents with all essential information in a clean and engaging layout.

+---

-Features
+## 🌟 Features

-Responsive design for all devices
+- ✅ Responsive design for all devices

-Interactive navigation menu
+- 🔗 Interactive navigation menu

-About section with school philosophy
+- 🧠 About section with school philosophy

-Class schedule with timings
+- 🕘 Class schedule with in/out timings

-Event gallery with 12+ activities
+- 🎉 Event gallery with 12+ activities

-Contact information section
+- 📞 Contact section with icons

-Child-friendly interface
+- 👶 Child-friendly, accessible interface

+---

-Technologies Used
+## 🛠️ Technologies Used

-HTML5
+- HTML5

-CSS3
+- CSS3

-Flexbox/Grid layouts
+- Flexbox and Grid layout systems

+---

-File Structure
+## 📁 File Structure

 school-website/
 ├── index.html
 ├── style.css